 - whether it is confined to or extends through muscularis propria

-- extent of extramural spread (mm)
+- extent of extramural spread (T3 disease)

-- distance from mesorectal fascia
+- distance from the mesorectal fascia

 - extramural venous invasion (EMVI)

-N (locoregional) stage assessment
+N (locoregional) stage

 - size is not a reliable indicator of nodal involvement